beliciataylor/academic-kickstart/content/project/nychealth-racial-wealth-gap/index.md

 ---
-title: Assessing the Racial Wealth Gap and Implications for Health Equity
+title: Analyzing the Racial Wealth Gap and Implications for Health Equity
 summary: NYC Department of Health and Mental Hygiene (Contributor)
 tags:
 - Reports